IanFinlayson/tetra/docs/frontend.md

 ```cpp
 DataType(DataTypeKind kind);
 ```
-The constructor takes the kind of type (one of the above enumeration values).
+Theructor takes the kind of type (one of the above enumeration values).

 ```cpp
 void setSubType(DataType* subtype);